Murzchnvok/polybar-collection/README.md

 $HOME/Projects/fun/polybar-collection/launch.sh
 ```

 If you choose the second option, it will be easier to keep updated and you could always change the theme by just changing the config folder.
-But for that to work you'll need to put the polybar-collections folder in this directory:
+But for that to work you'll need to put the polybar-collection folder in this directory:

 ```bash
 $HOME/Projects/fun